uls-mad/islandora_metadata/Archived_Scripts/README.md

 # Files Found Here
-The files found within this directory are primarily python scripts created to work with archival metadata using the [Metadata Object Descriptive Schema](http://www.loc.gov/standards/mods/)(MODS).
-These scripts were developed for particular use cases within the Archives & Special Collections Department at Pitt.

-The ["image_manuscript_mods2csv.py"](https://github.com/uls-mad/islandora_metadata/blob/main/Heslin_Scripts/MODS_Scripts/image_manuscript_mods2csv.py) script will flatten MODS XML into a CSV spreadsheet.
-However, BE AWARE that this script prioritizes certain MODS fields and attributes.
-There are special fields that are captured differently than all other fields, which can be modified in the `process_xml()` and `update_columns()` functions.
-Prioritized fields have fieldnames that are stadardized according to a template in the output CSV file, which can be modified in the `columns` dictionary and `fieldnames` list in the ["definitions.py"](https://github.com/uls-mad/islandora_metadata/blob/main/Heslin_Scripts/MODS_Scripts/definitions.py) file. **Note:** Most elements can be accessed by referencing their XPath with attribute (ex: `".//mods:languageTerm[@type='code'][@authority='iso639-2b']"`).
-These can be accessed using the `.get_element_value()` method of the `ModsElement()` class.
-However, there are some elements that rely on parent-level data to extract (ex: depositor, creator, and contributor information).
-These can be accessed using the `get_complex_element()` method of the `ModsElement()` class.

 The ["add_copyright_element.py"](https://github.com/uls-mad/islandora_metadata/blob/main/Heslin_Scripts/MODS_Scripts/add_copyright_element.py) script creates an <accessCondition> tag and a child <copyrightMD:copyright> tag with attributes "copyright.status" and "publication.status."
 In our use case, we used this script to batch apply copyright status to archival objects missing this metadata field using a CSV spreadsheet.